 That night we replaced her dummies with some small gifts and a little note from the Fairy.
 Big sister had also found some old (unused) dummies to leave for the Fairy also so she too got a little gift and note.
 They were both so excited to find their baskets adorned with fairy dust and a personalised note.

 Day 3: Giving more time to adapt to sleep without dummy

 Slept Until: 6:30am

 Without the dummy, the option for a day sleep was passed on.
-This was not unusual for Penny, though as her day sleeps had already become more and more infrequent (less than 3 a week).
+This was not unusual for our daughter, though as her day sleeps had already become more and more infrequent (less than 3 a week).
 Come bedtime, she was particularly tired though which I thought would be more conducive to her sleeping quickly.
 As I lay with her after our usual routine, I could hear her making sucking noises with her mouth.
 It must have felt really strange to her not to have something in there to send the message to her brain to switch off.
 I spoke of this to her gently and again reminded her how much we loved and trusted her to be able to do this.

 On this night, I stroked her as in the previous night but stayed for a shorter period of time (probably 20 mins) before leaving in the same manner as Day 2 above.
 I stayed out a little longer too.
 She turned her light on and played happily until we returned about 15 mins later.
 We then repeated a pattern of staying in for 5 mins and then out for 10 mins, giving her the opportunity to get to sleep without us or the dummy, for about an hour.
 As she was no closer to sleep, DH finally chose to stay in with her to stop her turning on the light to play.
 He sang beside her bed until she stopped squirming and then sat on the floor until she went to sleep.